pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 Once the device driver is ready, the target's libraries will need to be rebuilt by running "Winmake TARGETNAME" or "make TARGET=TARGETNAME" from z88dk/libsrc/_DEVELOPMENT.

-The [[https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target/cpm/|cp/m target's driver directory]] can be used as a model.
+The [cp/m target's driver directory](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/target/cpm/) can be used as a model.

 ### The Raw Device Driver